bikeshaving/crank/docs/WIP.md

 // <div>Hello again Bob</div>
 ```

-The fact that state is just local variables allows us to blur the lines between props and state, in a way that is easy to understand and without verbose lifecycle methods like `componentWillReceiveProps` from React.
-With generator functions and `for` loops, comparing old and new props is as easy as comparing adjacent elements of an array.
+The fact that state is just local variables allows us to blur the lines between props and state, in a way that is easy to understand and without finicky lifecycle methods like `componentWillUpdate` from React.
+With generators and `for` loops, comparing old and new props is as easy as comparing adjacent elements of an array.

 ## Interactive components with event listeners
 Components produce elements, which are in turn rendered to DOM nodes.
 Most applications require event listeners to be attached to these nodes so that application state can be updated according to user input.
 To facilitate this, the Crank context implements the same `EventTarget` interface used by the DOM, and automatically registers and tears down these listeners as elements are inserted and removed.
 By combining event listeners with local variables and the `this.refresh` method, you can write interactive components.